askui/askui/docs/docs/general/01-Getting Started/getting-started.md

 :::

 ### 6. Start the Controller
-Start the Remote Device Controller with:
+Start the AskUI Controller with:

 ```shell
 Askui-StartRemoteDeviceController